 imaging camera above for 50 kilometer detection range capability

-SPI HAS A LARGE SELECTION OF LWIR AND MWIR MULTI SENSOR PTZ FLIR SYSTEMS AVAILABLE AT THE BEST PRICE.
+SPI HAS A LARGE SELECTION OF LONG RANGE LWIR AND MWIR MULTI SENSOR PTZ FLIR SYSTEMS AVAILABLE AT THE BEST PRICE.

 WE CAN CUSTOM CONFIGURE A UNIT TO YOUR EXACT APPLICATION USING OUR OR YOUR SENSORS.